• Skip to primary navigation

 Why It’s Family-Friendly

-Sugarbush offers daycare for non-skiers ages six weeks to six years old.
-They have an excellent ski and ride school for kids ages three to 12 years old.
+Sugarbush offers daycare for non-skiers ages 6 weeks to 6 years old.
+The ski and ride school for kids ages 3 to 12 years old is excellent.
 It has quite a range of ski areas and terrain, so it is great for toddlers through teens and adults.
-Kids ages six and under get a free lift ticket.
+Kids ages 6 and under get a free lift ticket.

 There are plenty of restaurants and meal options on property, many with the signature quality Vermonters put into their food.
 Vermont is known for excellent breakfasts, and you will find a great one at the Rumbles Bistro and Bar on the property, one of our favorites!